Join us Wednesday, December 3rd, 8:00 pm CST for our next AM2...

 Online learning in AM2: Flexible, convenient, connected

-After completing a two or three day face-to-face residency, you'll proceed through a 7-10 month online learning experience with a "cohort" of other Montessori educators.
-Program length will vary depending on when you choose to begin: spring semester (starts in February), summer session (starts in June) or fall semester (starts in August/September).
-See the schedule page for dates and timelines for upcoming cohorts.
+After completing a three day face-to-face residency, you'll proceed through an online learning experience with a "cohort" of other Montessori educators.
+Program length is three academic terms.
+Two start times are available: spring semester (starts in February) or summer session (starts in June).
+See our schedule page for dates and timelines for upcoming cohorts.

 In AM2, online learning does not mean learning alone — you'll be studying with a group of Montessori educators who live and work across the United States and other countries.
 Guided by our experienced faculty, you'll continue the lively group-learning experience you began in your residency.
 Easy-to-use learning software and accessible instructors ensure that learning is connected, engaging and relevant.